An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Weak inference and weak existence

 \subsection{Weak existence}

 Weak inferences are constructions to obtain new incompatibilities from other incompatibilities already known.
-It will be useful sometimes to introduce in the new incompatibilities, new sets of auxiliary variables, which should be eliminated later on.
-Weak existence is a generalization of weak inference wich enables us to do so.
+It will be useful sometimes to introduce in the new incompatibilities, new sets of auxiliary variables.
+Weak existence is a generalization of weak inference which enables us to do so.